We are open to the public and for the summer season as of Monday, June 1.

 - Please arrive prior to your launch time to allow time to park, gather your things, and walk to the ‘Welcome Area’ to be on time for your scheduled launch.

-- Upon arriving at the marina you will be greeted in our parking lot by our Marina concierge.
-Our concierge can direct you to a ‘Welcome Area” while you wait for your boat to be ready, provide information on new policies and procedures, and walk you through any questions you might have.
+- Upon arriving at the marina you will be greeted at the top of the driveway by our Marina host.
+Our host can direct you to a ‘Welcome Area” while you wait for your boat to be ready, provide information on new policies and procedures, and walk you through any questions you might have.

 - Late arrivals